jiujiezz/deephlapan/README.md

 ## 1.Docker (Recommend)

+Pull the image of deephlapan from dockerhub:

       docker pull wujingcheng/deephlapan:v1.1

+run the image in bash mode:

       docker run -it --rm wujingcheng/deephlapan:v1.1 bash

 ## 2.Git (All the dependencies should be properly installed)